oreganoli/disk9k1/README.md

 ```bash
 $ npm start
 ```
 This will start a webpack watchdog that will watch for any changes and recompile the JavaScript in `js/` to `js/bin/app.js`, which the symbolic link `static/js/app.js` points to, on the fly.
+If you don't see page properly (blank space) you need to copy `js/bin/app.js` to `static/js/` manually

 Go back to the project root and start the server.
 ## Either